weinxu/Hello_World/README.md

 # Hello_World
-This is my first github work for BAIS prep class
+# H1 This is my first github work for BAIS prep class

-Write a commit message that describes your changes. hahahaha
+# H2 How to be a reseller
+follow all the instagram of street brand and pay attention on their drop such as supreme, palace, kith, nike snkr, yeezysupply

+**bold text** important: you need a copbot

+so you won't take a L
+	*italicized text* Funny.
+It's a joke. hahahaha